Evdokiya Popadinova: Brisbane Roar

 In August 2024, Popadinova joined Australian club Brisbane Roar.
 In November, in her first match for the club, she scored her first goal during a 3–2 loss to Canberra United.
 In May 2025, the club announced Popadinova would leave at the expiration of her contract.

+Beşiktaş

+On 16 August 2025, Popadinova signed to the Turkish club Beşiktaş J.K..

 International career

 At age 16, Popadinova made her senior debut for Bulgaria on 20 August 2013, coming on as a substitute to score in the 4–2 away win over Macedonia in a friendly match.